 Our storied past

-Joeys has a proud reputation of sporting excellence and has produced many state and national sportsmen, including 109 Old Boys who have represented Australia.
+Joeys has a proud reputation of sporting excellence and has produced many state and national sportsmen, including over 100 Old Boys who have represented Australia.

 The College was a founding member of the Athletic Association of Great Public Schools (AAGPS) in 1892.
 It is one of the most successful schools in the competition’s history, having won a grand total of 127 GPS titles across eight sports.

 In rugby union, Joeys has developed 107 Australian Schoolboy representatives, and a record 57 Wallabies, including former captain Steve Williams (1976) and World Cup winner Matt Burke (1990), as well as current stars Kurtley Beale (2009) and Ned Hanigan (2013).